CynthiaTheGriffin/CodeEmbeddingsGenerator/README.md

 ## Overview

 Topological data analysis (TDA) is an emerging approach for analyzing complex datasets by extracting shape-based features and structural insights.
-While TDA has been applied to various domains, its use in studying source code is a relatively new and developing area.
+While TDA has been applied to various domains, its use in studying code is a relatively new and developing area.
 Still, it shows promise for providing new insights into code structure, quality, and evolution.
-Although source code repositories contain vast amounts of complex, high-dimensional data that can be challenging to analyze using traditional methods, TDA offers a unique perspective by focusing on the topological and geometric properties of data, which can reveal hidden structures and patterns.
+Although code repositories (i.e., collections of code) contain vast amounts of complex data that can be challenging to analyze using traditional methods, TDA offers a unique perspective by focusing on the topological and geometric properties of data, which can reveal hidden structures and patterns.

 One of the foundational elements of TDA is the concept of persistence diagrams, which shows the lifetimes, or the "persistence," of topological features in a dataset as certain parameters change over time.
 As an example, imagine you're looking at a mountain range from far away.
 As you get closer, you start seeing different _features_: First, you might see one big mountain.
 Then as you get closer, you notice there are actually several peaks.
 Even closer, you might spot valleys and caves.
 And when you move past them and start moving farther away, the valleys and caves disappear, then the peaks, and finally the mountain.
 Here, the mountain "persists" the longest, and the valleys and caves the shortest.
 In the context of topology, data points, when plotted on a point cloud, form shapes that have features such as the number of clusters that form a "shape," as well as the number holes in those shapes.
+These features are referred to as topological features of the dataset, and are used to determine which datasets are similar or different.

 Persistence diagrams summarize the persistences of topological features of a dataset, and they provide a representation of the data's shape.
 In the context of source code, persistence diagrams can be utilized to analyze the relationships between different components of the codebase, such as classes, methods, and their interactions.
-This can help in identifying modular structures (i.e., the independent subcomponents of a program's functions) and potential areas for refactoring (i.e., improving internal code without changing the external functionalities) (Batista et al., 2018).
+This can help in identifying modular structures (i.e., the independent parts of code that define a program's functions) and potential areas for refactoring (i.e., improving the internal code without changing the external functionalities) (Batista et al., 2018).

-This repository includes code that can facilitate TDA on Java source code from GitHub repositories by data engineering embedding representations of the source code.
+This repository includes code that can facilitate TDA on Java code from GitHub repositories by data engineering the code into numerical representations of the code, or code embeddings.
 GitHubFileGetter.py obtains the download URLs of files in a specified repository (or subdirectory in the repository), and CodeEmbeddingsGenerator.py generates a new directory with the code embedding representations.
 This new directory would be structured similarly to the original repository to make separating embeddings by types and directory locations easier during analyses.

 Suppose we want to analyze some Java files in the official Apache Ivy codebase.